brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 **Recommendations** is a document designed for operational teams.
 Those in charge of developing a website.

-The recommendations take a quality approach to code, with the aim of improve the code base that will make navigation uniform throughout the site.
+The recommendations take a quality approach to code, with the aim of improving the code base that will make navigation uniform throughout the site.

-The recommendations are akin to a bug tracker.
+Recommendations are written for inclusion in a bug tracking system.

+Some blocks are missing because they are considered part of the Moddle code base.

 ## Table of contents
 {: .no_toc .text-delta }